alterNERDtive/LiveSplit-Elite-Magic-8-Ball-Championship/README.md

 The AutoSplitter will start the timer once you undock from Garden Ring.
 It will enforce docking at the race’s stations in the correct order.
-After 20 minutes, the timer will stop and reset once you dock back at Garden Ring.
+After 20 minutes, you get one last stop, then the timer will stop and reset once you dock back at Garden Ring.

 **Note**: If your _next stop is Garden Ring_ when the time limit is reached, you will either have to reset LiveSplit manually after docking there or re-dock